Palarong Pambansa Records Athletics

 Compiled by ATFS Vice President

-Please note there is a lot of errors in record keeping on the DEPED official website of Palarong Pambansa Records.
+Please note there are a lot of errors in record keeping on the DEPED official website of Palarong Pambansa Records.
 Any additional corrections on Palarong Pambansa records appreciated to [email protected]

 Palarong Pambansa Athletics Records